grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

+## Enhancements and fixes in PTAI 20.8.1

+The release focused on maintenance updates.

+For more information about the current released version of Dynamic Ad Insertion, see [PTAI release notes](ptai-20x-release-notes.md).

 ## Fixes in TVSDK 3.12 Android

 The release focused on updating Primetime Reference application’s gradle version to version 5.6.4.

 Check out for more information about the current released version for [Android](../release-notes/tvsdk-3x-android.md).

-## Enhancements and Fixes in PTAI 20.7.1

-The release focused on SCTE35 enhancement, addition of more information in X-ADBE-AI-X1 HTTP response headers, improved metrics aggregation, and "Session Stats" panel.

-For more information about the current released version of Dynamic Ad Insertion, see [PTAI release notes](ptai-20x-release-notes.md).

-## Enhancements and Fixes in TVSDK 3.12 iOS Release Notes
+## Enhancements and fixes in TVSDK 3.12 iOS Release Notes

 The release focused on resolving top customer issues.